The Best Restaurant In Every London Neighbourhood

 Bloomsbury | Noble Rot

 From a wine-obsessed pair who also founded a wine magazine (named Noble Rot), this wine bar – aside from serving some of the nicest bottles of grape hooch in the land – is also a restaurant.
-Book a table in there and you’ll enjoy dishes like salt cod brandade with radishes; pork, pigeon and pistachio terrines; brown butter-glazed Jerusalem artichokes; and an ever-changing French cheese plate: all assembled by a Michelin-starred chef, and expertly paired with different wine recommendations each day.
+Book a table in there and you’ll enjoy dishes like raw Hereford beef with pickled walnuts and dripping croutons; smoked eel gazpacho and lovage; cherry and pistachio mille-feuille and an ever-changing French cheese plate: all assembled by a Michelin-star experienced chef, and expertly paired with different wine recommendations each day.
+READ MORE

 Details: 51 Lamb’s Conduit Street, WC1N 3NB